 - Energy-efficient home improvements

 In short, you can’t do anything structural (move load-bearing walls, add rooms) or change the footprint of the home.

-With this option, you can do just about anything you want to the home, except non-permanent changes or adding luxury amenities.
+With the standard FHA 203k loan, you can do just about anything you want to the home, except non-permanent changes or adding luxury amenities.